magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 CLJS compilation as soon as we'll issue the `boot dev` command to launch the CLJS development environment with the `boot dev` command.

-As you see the only element of the body, aside from the cited `script` tag, is a `div`.
-This is very typical of any Single Page Application (SPA) and it resembles the `index.html` file from the react tutorial.
+The only element of the body, aside from the cited `script` tag, is a `div`.
+This is very typical of any Single Page Application (SPA) and it resembles the `index.html` file from the React Tutorial.

 Also copy the `base.css` file from the React Tutorial to the `html/css` directory of the `modern-cljs` project to obtain the same